Sage-Bionetworks/bioregistry-collection/README.md

    - Opens a pull request with any changes

 ### Update Bioregistry Collections (`update_bioregistry_collections.yml`)
-This workflow can be manually triggered to create a local copy of the upstream bioregistry collections.json with our collection:
+This workflow runs automatically on every push to main and can also be manually triggered to create a local copy of the upstream bioregistry collections.json with our collection:
 1. **Fetch Upstream Collections**
    - Retrieves the latest collections.json from the upstream bioregistry repository